MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 ### Can I embed or integrate Microsoft Community Training into an existing mobile application?

-Yes, you can integrate the Microsoft Community Training platform to your existing mobile application.
+Yes, you can integrate Community Training to your existing mobile application.
-For example, you can add a Training button on the home screen, and clicking on the button will launch the Microsoft Community Training platform inside the existing app as a web view.
+For example, you can add a Training button on the home screen, and clicking on the button will launch Community Training inside the existing app as a web view.

 #### Embedding the webview of CT in your existing mobile app